Emmanuelkimutai/alx-higher_level_programming/0x06-python-classes/README.md

 Coordinates of a square
-Write a class node that defines a node of a singly linked list write a class square that defines a square and prints Square instance
+Write a class node that defines a node of a singly linked list write a class square that defines a square and prints Square instance write a class aquare that defines a square, and compares 2 squares